-I graduated from Harvard in 1997 and then joined a startup company in the bay area for a few years.
+I graduated from Harvard in 1997 and then joined a startup company in the Bay area for a few years.
 I then left to work on a PhD at MIT.
 My PhD thesis, supervised by Silvio Micali, studied three aspects of non-interactive zero-knowledge proofs.

 I have three children with my partner and acclaimed architectural historian Cammy Brothers.

 People wonder why I write my name in lower-case.
-There is no deep reason other than it was a habit I picked up in elementary school while learning to write cursive.
+There is no deep reason other than it was a habit I picked up in elementary school while learning to write in cursive.
 I’m not picky about it, so take license and write it how you prefer.

 My aunt is the celebrated Gujurati author, Himanshi Shelat, and my brother Anang runs a pediatric cancer research group at St. Judes.